abhijitnr/abnr-ecommerce-web-ui/README.md

-# This is an e-commerce website built by Abhijit Biswas.
+# This is an e-commerce website design and built by Abhijit Biswas.